dekkerglen/CubeCobra/CONTRIBUTING.md

 Our community of contributors is large, and growing fast.
 We don't have regularly scheduled working hours dedicated to Cube Cobra.
 Thus, we can't simply message each other on Discord to understand the current state of the project.
-Discord is a great tool for synchronous communication, but our project also requires a focus on asynchronous methods of communication.
+Discord is a great tool for synchronous communication, but it falls short at allowing community members to discover conversations they didn't participate in.
+Our project also requires a focus on asynchronous methods of communication.
 The goal is for the current state of the project, including features being worked on, issues not yet resolved, and near-term roadmap plans, to be fully discoverable by a passerby without needing to chat in realtime with anyone else.

 GitHub projects, issues, and pull requests serve this purpose beautifully.
 We treat the dekkerglen/CubeCobra repository as the source of truth about what